domainaware/parsedmarc/README.rst

       --elasticsearch-index-suffix ELASTICSEARCH_INDEX_SUFFIX
-                            append this suffix to the dmarc_aggregate and dmarc_forensic Elasticsearch index names, joined by _ --hec HEC             the URL to a Splunk HTTP Event Collector (HEC) --hec-token HEC_TOKEN
+                            append this suffix to the dmarc_aggregate and dmarc_forensic Elasticsearch index names, joined by _ --elasticsearch-use-ssl
+                            Use SSL when connecting to Elasticsearch
+      --elasticsearch-ssl-cert-path ELASTICSEARCH_SSL_CERT_PATH
+                            Path to the Elasticsearch SSL certificate
+      --elasticsearch-monthly-indexes
+                            Use monthly Elasticsearch indexes instead of daily indexes
+      --hec HEC             the URL to a Splunk HTTP Event Collector (HEC) --hec-token HEC_TOKEN
                             the authorization token for a Splunk HTTP Event